mathmaster13/fynotek-java/docs/conjugator/index.md

 ---
 title: Fynotek Conjugator
+description: A simple Java program to conjugate Fynotek words.
 ---

-# Run the Fynotek Conjugator
+# How to Run

 ## Check if Java is installed
 Run this command in a terminal: